Ribel78/CPPCourseEGT_ChessBoardGenerator/README.md

 ## **Finished Project**

-Start/Stop Simulation buttons added
+- Start/Stop Simulation buttons added
-Click on FEN notation to copy it in clipboard
+- Click on FEN notation (bottom) to copy in clipboard
-Pieces reduced to 75% (24 pieces).
+- Pieces reduced to 75% (24 pieces).
+No illegal positions.
+No checks.
-Highlghts the allowed positions or takes of selected piece.
+- Highlghting of allowed positions when clicked on chess piece.
-Statistics of simulation time and related measurments.
+- Added time statistics for the generation part of the code.

 ![Frame 107](https://github.com/Ribel78/CPPCourseEGT_ChessBoardGenerator/blob/main/screenshots/ChessBoardGenerator%20-%20WIP3.gif)